HR-CMGT/MGDD-unity/physics.md

 - Has velocity, responds to forces and gravity
 - Move by setting a *start velocity*, and then by *applying force* during updates.
-- Use `FixedUpdate` without Time.deltaTime
+- Use `FixedUpdate` without Time.deltaTime.
+FixedUpdate gets called at a fixed framerate so we don't need to calculate the difference between frames.
 ```
 void Start(){
   rigidBody.velocity = new Vector3(3,3,0);